zinal/ydb-snippets/ydb-ansible/README.md

 One important limitation of the current playbooks is that the cluster configuration file has to be manually created.

-Playbooks were tested on the following Linux flavours:
+Playbooks were specifically tested on the following Linux flavours:
 * Ubuntu 22.04 LTS
+* AlmaLinux 8
 * AlmaLinux 9
 * AstraLinux Special Edition 1.7

-Yet to be checked:
-* AlmaLinux 8
 * REDOS 7.3

 ## Installing the YDB cluster using the Ansible playbooks